University of Pennsylvania Glee Club

 Founded in 1862, the University of Pennsylvania Glee Club (Penn Glee Club) is one of the oldest continually running glee clubs in the United States and the oldest performing arts group at the University of Pennsylvania.
 The Club draws its singing members from the undergraduate and graduate populations of the University of Pennsylvania; individuals from the Penn community are also called upon to fill roles in the band and technical staff when the Club puts on theatrical productions.
 The club, known for its eclectic mix of Penn standards, Broadway classics, classical favorites, and pop hits, has traveled to over 40 countries and territories on five continents.
-After directing the Glee Club for 44 years, Bruce Montgomery stepped down as director in 2000 and was replaced by former Glee Club member C. Erik Nordgren.
-After 15 years of dedicated service to the group, Nordgren stepped down and was succeeded by Joshua Glassman.
-After three years at the podium Joshua Glassman stepped down, passing the baton to Club alumnus Daniel Carsello.
-As of April 9, 2021, the Penn Glee Club accepts singers of all genders.
+On April 9, 2021, the Penn Glee Club began accepting singers of all genders.
+The Glee Club's current music director is Sam Scheibe.

 History

 The Glee Club's history began modestly in 1862 when eight undergraduate men formed what is now the oldest performing arts group at the University of Pennsylvania; subsequently, another eight men were added to the group.
 The Glee Club's premiere performance was in the chapel of Collegiate Hall at Ninth & Chestnut Streets in Philadelphia for "an audience that was unusually select and large, the Hall filled to its utmost capacity".
 At this concert, each man wore red and blue ribbons in his buttonhole, thus becoming the first known Penn group to wear the university colors as part of its uniform.